Jasbir Singh Raina: Early life

-Raina was born on 5 July 1955 in Shimla in a Sikh family, the third among five brothers.
+Raina was born on 5 July 1955 in Shimla in a Sikh Brahmin family, the second among five brothers.
 His father Gyani Kartar Singh Raina who had to leave in the trauma of the 1947 partition, settled down in Shimla.
 A devout and upright man, he inculcated in his children the virtues of a principled way of life.
 Raina had his early education in the Sir Harcourt Butler School, Shimla and later passed out from the Central School, Shimla.
 He graduated from the Govt College, Shimla with a B Sc degree.

 Military career

 Raina was always keen to join the Army and worked towards this goal assiduously.
 On 3 September 1977, he received a short-service commission as a second lieutenant in the 10th Battalion, Brigade of the Guards, and was promoted lieutenant on 3 September 1979.
 On 3 September 1982, he transferred to a permanent commission as a second lieutenant (seniority from 1 May 1978, seniority for pay from 3 September 1977) and was promoted to lieutenant with effect from the same date (seniority from 1 May 1980).
 He played all games for the battalion and reached the Command level in cross country, athletics and hockey.
 He was promoted to captain on 1 May 1984, and later that year, his battalion moved to Amritsar for taking part in Operation Blue Star.

+Lieutenant General Kuldip Singh Brar had asked whomever had strong feelings to the attack on the Golden Temple should stand up- Raina stood up and said that he had strong feelings against Bhindranwale and hence was tasked with handing the first wave.